Affected-person pathway

 VALID means intact.
 It does not mean correct.

 A valid receipt means the record has not been changed since it was signed by the relevant key.
-It proves a governance event was recorded.
+A log records what happened.
+A ZLAR receipt records what counted as authorized effect.
 It does not prove the decision was good, fair, lawful, complete, or wise.

 If the receipt says the action was denied, but the action still happened, the boundary may have been bypassed or the receipt may not describe the action that affected you.